ChetanSharan/nlp-models-collection/README.md

 * p3.2xlarge reduced the execution time by 99.02 %.
 * Used CUDA for running Pytorch on GPU.
 ### Step 4: Model Selection & Training:
-* Used Llama, GPT, BERT & T5 for fine tuning the model.
+* Used Llama, GPT, BART & T5 for fine tuning the model.
 * Split the data in 80/20 ratio for training & testing.
 ### Step 5: Evaluation & Testing:
 * Using the standard metric like ROUGE, BLEU, and F1-score.